It wasn't by design, but Italy is the country I'll forever associate with my birth as an independent traveler.

 The breaking point came in Florence, where my friends decided to return to the United States more than a month early.

 Once I'd say goodbye to my friends, and they departed the hostel to make their way back to Paris for their return flights, I was left alone to take stock of the situation.
 But not for long.

 I realized I wasn't going to be alone after all.
 As long as I continued to stay in hostels, I'd encounter a neverending stream of young travelers out discovering the world like me.

 Any city that inspires me to call my mom from a payphone and proclaim I want to live there deserved more of my time.

 Upon my return, I took a dorm bed under the rafters of a pension, where I met other travelers with whom to drink cheap wine and soak up the old-world charms of Venice's canals and hidden alleyways.

-A few nights later, I left Venice for Rome, followed by Nice, Paris, Dover, London and two weeks tooling around Ireland in a clockwise direction.
+I left Venice for Rome a few nights later, followed by Nice, Paris, Dover, London, and two weeks tooling around Ireland in a clockwise direction.

 I used the resulting four months of unemployment to reflect on how little travel I'd done, given my penchant for it after that first summer in Europe.

-I decided it was time to make travel my priority, and everything else would feed into taking more trips abroad.
+I decided it was time to prioritize travel, and everything else would feed into taking more trips abroad.

 Twelve years and more than fifty countries later, I can look back with great clarity and say it was my decision to first take a risk and head to Europe with my friends, and second, stay there when they decided to return home, that has made all the difference in my life.